Grandma’s Sticky Cinnamon Pecan Rolls With A Brandy Glaze

 My American grandmother introduced me to Jackass!

-She came into the room and quietly whispered hysterically: ” Beth you’ve gotta come see this!”
+She came into the room and whispered hysterically: ” Beth you’ve gotta come see this!”

-So, I dropped whatever it was I was doing and I followed her anxiously wondering what she was on about?
+So, I dropped whatever I was doing and followed her anxiously, wondering what she was going on about?

 Then…